 Welcome and thank you for visiting the Astronomical Society of Rowan County’s official web site.
 We hope you find our web site useful and invite you to let us know what you think by using the form on our contact page.
-Be sure to check out our “Blog” page for the latest postings, comments, and news.

 The main purpose for the site is to make information about our club readily available to the public.
 Seriously, if someone just moved to the area and is interested in astronomy, how are they gonna find us?
 The internet of course.
 And we want to make ourselves accessible to teachers, parents, and especially the students in hopes that we may be able to stimulate at least a little interest in the awe inspiring field of astronomy.

 Statistics indicate that Science and Math appear to be problem areas for many of our students, often reflected in low test scores and a general lack of interest in these subjects.
 Studies indicate that a hands on approach may be the very best way to address this problem and stimulate interest.
 By offering students a chance to explore and witness first hand the beauty and wonder of the natural universe, we inspire and encourage them to use their minds while enhancing their critical thinking skills.

 Of course providing each student, or even each school with the resources needed for observational astronomy could be a costly venture for the schools and ultimately the tax payer.
 A more logical, and affordable approach would be to utilize the resources already available to the community, and that’s where we come in.